Someone asked us recently which types of agencies should use call tracking.

 SEM and SEO agencies that work predominantly with small and local businesses are the perfect fit for Convirza.

 Because local businesses utterly and completely depend on phone calls to survive.
 They need phone calls to live.
 Phone calls are the best leads they receive.
 This is according to local businesses themselves.
-BIA/Kelsey reports that 64% of local businesses say phone calls are their most valuable leads they receive.
+BIA/Kelsey reports that 64% of local businesses say phone calls are the most valuable leads they receive.

 Shouldn’t then their agencies try to give them call data?
 Wouldn’t the number and quality of calls an agency could produce be an important metric for that agency to provide?